With over 25K followers on Instagram (@heymelbelle), Melissa Campbell’s popularity – as an actor and social media persona – is undeniable.

 What was the biggest lesson learnt?

 That you don’t have to live up to this pressure to always be busy.
-When we are younger, we sometimes get validation from others when we are younger, it helped me to transition to a phase where I don’t need external validation and focus on my own internal growth.
-I got to realign my focus and goals.
+When we were younger, we sometimes got validation from others when we were younger, it helped me to transition to a phase where I don’t need external validation and focus on my own internal growth.
+I got to realign my focus and goals

 As a public figure, how important is social media to you?